kaliomar/Anonybox/README.md

 ## Anonybox - AES-256 Encrypted Mailbox
 ### To do:

-1. Handle SCPNULCHAR Infinity Error
-2. Make GUI for server application
+1. Make GUI for server application

 ### Build:
 For server side: